Gibbs measures for foliated bundles with negatively curved leaves: Uniqueness results in the case of projective bundles

 \section{Uniqueness results in the case of projective bundles}

 The goal of this section is to prove uniqueness results in the case of foliated bundles with $\C\PP^1$-fibers \emph{when there is no transverse measure invariant by holonomy}.
-More precisely, for the foliated geodesic flow, we prove that in this case: \begin{enumerate} \item the stable and unstable foliations of the foliated geodesic flow are uniquely ergodic; \item there is a unique Gibbs measure for the foliated geodesic flow associated to any Hölder continuous potential; \item there is a unique $F$-harmonic measure associated to any Hölder continuous potential. \end{enumerate}
+More precisely, for the foliated geodesic flow, we prove that in this case: \begin{enumerate} \item there is a unique Gibbs measure in the sense of Definition \ref{Defigibbs} for the foliated geodesic flow associated to a given Hölder continuous potential; \item there is a unique $F$-harmonic measure associated to a given Hölder continuous potential. \end{enumerate}